SRombauts/UEGitPlugin/README.md

 - display status icons to show modified/added/deleted/untracked files
 - show history of a file
 - visual diff of a blueprint against depot or between previous versions of a file
-- revert modifications of a file (works best with UE4.15 "Content Hot-Reload" experimental option)
+- revert modifications of a file (works best with "Content Hot-Reload" experimental option of UE4.15, by default since 4.16)
 - add, delete, rename a file
 - checkin/commit a file (cannot handle atomically more than 50 files)
 - migrate an asset between two projects if both are using Git